Chapter 2: Of Heart and Home

 “We do not need to bother—”

-“And then head to the Stoney Inn for dinner—”
+“And go to the Stoney Inn for dinner—”

 “Ella—” Lissa tried.

-“Then we can go to that bookshop you love because I know you just finished your book at home so you clearly need another—”
+“Then we can go to that bookshop you love because I know you just finished one last night—”

 Isa took Ella’s face in her hands and gently turned her head to face her.
 “Breathe little one, you will run out of words.”